 The wetting agent is added in 500 ml doses nearly every day.
 The emulsifier is added as needed to maintain complete foam coverage.
-The fiber bed mist eliminator is inspected quarterly by a contractor and the baffles are washed down once per week.
+The fiber bed mist eliminator is inspected quarterly by a contractor.
+The baffles are washed down during this inspection.
+These inspections occurred on 1/5/2021, 3/5/2021, 6/2/2021, and on 9/16/2021.
 Baffle wash goes to an on-site water treatment system.
 The fiber bed mist eliminator is not used for compliance with the chrome NESHAP, therefore Norbrook is not required to conduct performance testing.